HaileyJessee/IT1000-Final-Project/My-Sorority.md

 **Leadership Positions Held Within the Chapter:**
 + Apparel/Spirit Chair
-  - Designs Apparel for thr Chapter
+  - Designs Apparel for the Chapter
   - Leads a team of committee members
 + ARC Leader
   - Helps New Members Achieve success on their national test before initiaion